Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Belgium stands at almost 81 years, slightly higher than the OECD average of 80 years.
 Life expectancy for women is 83 years, compared with 78 for men, a slightly smaller difference than the average OECD gender gap of six years, with a life expectancy for women of 83 years and 77 years for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Health spending accounts for 10.5% of Belgian GDP in 2010, about 1 percentage point higher than the OECD average of 9.5%.
-Belgium alsoranks above the OECD average in terms of total health spending per person, at 3969 USD in 2010, compared with an OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in Belgiumincreased in real terms by 4.4% per year on average, a slightly slower growth rate than the OECD average of 4.7%.
-This growth rate then slowed down to only 1.1% in 2010.
+Health spending accounts for 10.5% of GDP in Belgium, about one percentage point higher than the OECD average of 9.4%.
+Belgium also ranks above the OECD average in terms of total health spending per person, at 4 061 USD in 2011, compared with an OECD average of 3 322 USD.
+Between 2000 and 2010, total health spending in Belgium increased in real terms by 3.8% per year on average, a slightly slower growth rate than the OECD average of 4.0%.
+This growth rate then slowed down to less than 2% per year in 2010 and 2011.

 When asked, “How is your health in general?”
-73% of people in Belgium reported to be in good health, higher than the OECD average of 69%.
+74% of people in Belgium reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In Belgium, the difference is slightly smaller with an average of 75% for men and 71% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In Belgium, the difference is slightly smaller with an average of 76% for men and 72% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 87% of the top 20% of the adult population in Belgium rated their health as ‘good’ or ‘very good’, compared to about 57% for the bottom 20%.
+About 87% of adults with a disposable income in the top 20% in Belgium rated their health as ‘good’ or ‘very good’, compared to about 58% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance